superfaceai/sdk/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT license.
+See the [LICENSE](./LICENSE) file for details.